AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-08-28-password-composition-rules/index.md

     </table>
 </div>

-Observe that increasing the password's length from 8 to 12 already gives us a greater entropy (57 bits) with just lowercase letters.
+As this table shows, increasing the password's length from 8 to 12 already gives us a greater entropy (57 bits) with just lowercase letters.
 By comparison, we get only 53 bits of entropy for an 8-character password with no restrictions.
 It's for this reason that the NIST encourages enforcing a minimum length requirement.
 In general, *longer* passwords are stronger (and may be easier to remember) than *complex* passwords.

 ### Password Space Isn't Everything

-With all of this in mind, it's worth emphasizing that a larger password space doesn't necessarily mean that our system's passwords are going to be harder to crack.
+In practice, a larger password space doesn't necessarily mean that our system's passwords are going to be harder to crack.
 Remember: All of this math is theoretical and assumes that users are generating perfectly random passwords.
 In reality, humans can only realistically generate and memorize a subset of this search space.
 Users are biased toward selecting words and phrases, not a random string of characters, so it's likely that their hand-chosen password (or some variation of it) will appear in a dictionary.

-Thus, an attacker won't need to cover the entire password space (and doing so can be prohibitively costly anyway).
+Mangling rules can make quick work of cracking them in a dictionary attack.
+An attacker need not brute-force the entire password space (and doing so is often prohibitively costly anyway).
 Moreover, in some cases, cracking a user password may grant an attacker access to multiple accounts.
 In short, the problem with password composition rules isn't that they reduce the search space.

 {% quote "An Introduction to Analytical Cryptography (2014), page 5", "https://link.springer.com/book/10.1007/978-1-4939-1711-2" %}
 The assertion that a large number of possible keys, in and of itself, makes a cryptosystem secure, has appeared many times in history and has equally often been shown to be fallacious.